Skip to main content Start main content

 • A selection committee formed by the Departmental Research Committee will review the nominations and assess the candidates' qualifications and performance for the awards.

-Nominated for the "Best Research Postgraduate Student of the Year 2024" of PolyU
+Nominated for the "Best Research Postgraduate Student of the Year 2025" of PolyU FENG

 Research Focus: